nibek1000/Notification-system/README.md

 * Secure login system
 * Useful filters for notifications
-* Password encryption
-* Multi-layer system
+* Password encryption* Multi-layer system
-* Easy to youse for everyone
+* Easy to use for everyone
-* Admin panel with most important features
+* Admin panel with more important features
-* Locking the system takes just few milliseconds so data will be secure
+* Locking the system takes just a few milliseconds, so data will be secure
-* One password for every employe - few users for admin panel!
+* One password for every employe - few users from admin panel!* Good looking CSS
-* Good looking css
 * No heavy coding so website is great for older machines ;)

 ## Contributing